What is coasteering in the sea all about?

 But when you’re on a craggy rock edge that high up, having to make sure you take a big stride out to clear the rock face jutting out a few metres below you, the “support” of the guys already in the water looking up doesn’t do anything to calm you down.
-Now this sort of height is sufficient to give you a funny sensation in your stomach as it tries to stay where it is as you fall through it.
+Now this sort of height is sufficient to give you a funny sensation in your stomach.
+What is coasteering?
+Now we properly knew!

-- Try to look out into the distance when you’re about to jump in, rather than down as otherwise you’ll realise how high up you are.
+- Try to look out into the distance when you’re about to jump in.
+Rather than down as otherwise you’ll realise how high up you are.

 - Grippy trainers.